spectroalias/diabetes-prediction-pyqt5/README.md

  ![](screenshots/ss2.png)

-### printing the report actually save the file as .pdf format that can be viewed in reports directory
+### printing save the file as .pdf format that can be viewed in reports directory